 Globally, mental ill health affects 1 in 4 people, with suicide the leading cause of death among 15–29-year-olds and depression as the most common mental health disorder.
 Mental ill health not only impacts our social and emotional well-being, our family, friends and the communities we live in, but also the economy.
 The International Monetary Fund estimated that median GDP dropped by 3.9% from 2019 to 2020, making it the worst economic downturn since the Great Depression.

 The COVID-19 Pandemic served as a catalyst for mental health.

 On the one hand, the pandemic placed unprecedented burdens on our communities as we entered multiple lock downs, witnessed our health and aged care systems attempting to cope with caring for sick and elderly, and a combined global death rate of 6.63m.
 This social impact was shortly followed by a global economic recession with resultant losses to business, job security and livelihoods.

 But the pandemic also served as a positive force for change.
-Most governments around the world recognized the growing burden of mental ill health and funded services at unprecedented levels.
-As employers, and as communities, we also developed a deeper understanding about mental ill health, began to challenge the social stigma, and took personal responsibility and actions to maintain our mental well-being.
+Most governments around the world recognised the growing burden of mental ill health and funded services at unprecedented levels.
+As employers and as communities, we also developed a deeper understanding about mental ill health, began to challenge the social stigma and took personal responsibility and actions to maintain our mental well-being.